DanhouLi/danhouli.github.io/_pages/research.md

     box-shadow: 0 1px 0 0 var(--global-theme-color) !important;
   }

   /* 3.
-INCREASE FONT THICKNESS FOR BIBLIOGRAPHY DETAILS */
-  .publications span,
-  .publications em,
-  .publications i,
-  .publications .abstract p,
+FORCE ALL TEXT IN THE BIBLIOGRAPHY TO BE THICKER */ .publications,
-  .publications .presentations-block {
+  .publications * {
     font-weight: 400 !important;
   }

 </style>

 <script>